 Credits from colleges and universities outside the United States must be equated to those at regionally accredited U.S. colleges and universities.
-It shall be the responsibility of the student making the application to Stockton to furnish the University with an original certified copy of an evaluation of the international credits performed by World Educational Services, or an equivalent service approved by the Office of the Registrar.
+It shall be the responsibility of the student applicant to furnish the University with an original certified copy of an evaluation of the international credits performed by World Educational Services, or an equivalent service approved by the Office of the Registrar.
 The acceptability of credits is governed by the same principles stated above.